Wannabe Wicked: Wannabe Wicked in North America

 The Wannabe Wicked contest made its way to Los Angeles, California in the summer of 2008.
 It involved a series of three rounds that the contestants had to contend with, which consisted of the video audition, semi-finals live performance at City Walk at Universal Studios Hollywood, and the finals live performance at City Walk at Universal Studios Hollywood.
-All of this was part of the Wicked Wednesday summer series at Universal Studios.Universal Studios Hollywood.
+All of this was part of the Wicked Wednesday summer series at Universal Studios.

 Contestants chosen from the video auditions were notified of their day to perform live in the semi-finals.
 The performances for the semi-finals and finals were to be judged by top industry professionals.
 There were five days of semi-finals competition each with a total of ten contestants.
 At the end of each of the semi-final rounds, three contestants were selected to move onto the final round, which was held on August 20, 2008.
 There were a total of fifteen contestants that performed during the finals, and the talent was fierce.
 Prior to the finals, a separate contest, which was called the Fan Favorite, was posted online to showcase all the finalists' performances from the semi-finals.
 Online viewers were given the option to vote for their favorite performer.

 As great as the performances were on the online videos, the finals revealed a more ready, talented and ferocious group of performers, which was not reflective of what was seen online.
 The contestants all performed ultimately better than what was seen from the semi-finals.
 Every contestant brought their own personalities to their songs, and performed in front of a massive crowd showing off what they were made to do.
 One contestant, Kingsley Malang, was noted by the emcee as being the only male of the competition to perform a song written for the part of a female, in which he succeeded.
 His performance included the actual blocking that Elphaba performs from the stage production.

 Local news media was also present at the event capturing all the performances in anticipation of the selected winner.
 NBC was one of the media presences that took coverage of the event.